z503722728/mcp-knowledge-graph/README.md

 ### Relations

 Relations define directed connections between entities.
 They are always stored in active voice and describe how entities interact or relate to each other.
+Each relation includes:

+- Source and target entities
+- Relationship type
+- Creation date and version information

+This versioning system helps track how relationships between entities evolve over time.

 Example: